Share:

 Solution

-• Replace coolant expansion tank cap with updated design.
+• Replace the coolant expansion tank cap with the updated design.

-• Pressure test cooling system to identify leaks.
+• Pressure test the cooling system to identify leaks.

 • Use BMW-approved coolant and maintain proper concentration.